Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Defensive Blade

 Thieves offers a Defensive Blade perk that eliminates the -1 penalty on Parry for smaller knives.
-I welcome the idea, but I proposed using the method already suggested on Martial Arts p.
-92: buy off the penalty as a Hard (see Martial Arts p.
-93) defensive technique defaulting to Knife -1 (cannot exceed Knife).
+I welcome the idea, but I proposed using the method already suggested on Martial Arts pp. 92 and 93: buy off the penalty as a Hard defensive technique defaulting to Knife -1 (cannot exceed Knife).
 This technique-based Defensive Blade would cost 2 points.
+I think that’s a fair cost for a powerful ability (an effective +1 to Parry with a number of handy, easily concealed weapons).

 Dolorous Blow